 10. Kannazuki (神無月) / October

-Together with June, October is another month that has “無” in its Japanese name.
+Together with June, October is another month that contains the “無” kanji in its Japanese name.
 However, unlike June, “無” means “without” in this case, implying that October is a month without Gods (“神” in Japanese).
 It was widely believed that Gods across Japan get together at this time of the year at the Izumo Grand Shrine (出雲大社), one of the most important Shinto shrines in Japan which is situated in Shimane prefecture.
-So this leaves all the other places without gods!
+This leaves the rest of Japan without gods through this time!

 11. Shimotsuki / November (霜月)

-November is called “Shimotsuki” in the old Japanese calendar. “霜” refers to frost, which is one of the typical phenomenon at this time of the year that can be seen especially on chilly mornings.
-As the old calendar is almost one month earlier than the current one, Shimotsuki falls into the current late November to the beginning of January.
+November is referred to as “Shimotsuki” in the old Japanese calendar. “霜” means frost, which is a common phenomenon during this time of the year that can be witnessed on chilly mornings.
+As the old calendar is around one month ahead of the present-day one, Shimotsuki falls into the time period of late November to the beginning of January.

 12. Shiwasu (師走) / December

-It may surprise you that Shiwasu is another name for December, which is the only one among all the 12 months that doesn’t have the kanji “月” meaning month in it. “師” means someone who leads you or teaches you, like teachers or mentors.
-In this case, however, it is used to describe Buddhist monks who were really busy during the time of year taking care of visitors as well as hosting ritual events. “走” means running, which gives us a clear image of monks getting around in a hurry.
+It may surprise you that Shiwasu is another name for December, which is the only one among all the 12 months that doesn’t have the kanji “月” (meaning month) contained within it. “師” is used to refer to teachers and mentors.
+In this case, however, it is used to describe Buddhist monks who were busy taking care of visitors and hosting ritual events during this time of year. “走” means running, which ties into this idea of monks getting around in a hurry.

 Japan Wonder Travel Tours